theaigames/warlight2-engine/README.md

-poker-engine
+warlight2-engine
 ============

-Poker engine for Heads-up Omaha at TheAIGames.com
+This is the game engine for Warlight AI Challenge 2 at theaigames.com

-This version of our Poker engine has been set up for local use, for your own convenience.
-Notice that this engine is not *only* for Heads-up Omaha and can play other versions of poker as well.
-We will probably host other poker competitions in the future.
+This version of our Warlight AI Challenge 2 engine has been set up for local use, for your own convenience.
+Note that this does *not* include the map generator and the visualizer.

 To compile (Linux):

     cd [project folder]
+    mkdir bin/
-    javac -sourcepath src/ -d bin/ `find src/ -name '*.java' -regex '^[./A-Za-z0-9]*$'`
+    javac -sourcepath src/ -d bin/ -cp lib/java-json.jar `find src/ -name '*.java' -regex '^[./A-Za-z0-9]*$'`

 To run:

+    cd [project folder]
-    java nl.starapple.backend.RunPoker 2000 [your bot1] [your bot2] 2>err.txt 1>out.txt
+    java -cp lib/java-json.jar:bin com.theaigames.game.warlight2.Warlight2 [map file] [your bot1] [your bot2] 2>err.txt 1>out.txt

+[map file] is a file that contains a string representation of the map that the game will use.
+An example is included in this repository called "example-map.txt".
+For other maps, go to any Warlight AI Challenge 2 game on theaigames.com and add "/map" to the end of the URL and copy that text to a file.
-[your bot1] could be any command for running a bot process.
-For instance "java main.BotStarter" or "node /home/user/bot/Bot.js"
+[your bot1] and [your bot2] could be any command for running a bot process.
+For instance "java -cp /home/dev/starterbot/bin/ main.BotStarter" or "node /home/user/bot/Bot.js"

-2000 is the starting stack for both bots.

 Errors will be logged to err.txt, output dump will be logged to out.txt.